Hefty Recycling Bags Settlement — File by Oct. 1, 2026

 The Arizona Attorney General filed a complaint in August 2025 alleging that Reynolds Consumer Products violated the Arizona Consumer Fraud Act by selling Hefty transparent blue and clear bags labeled “Recycling” with packaging that implied the bags could be used for general curbside recycling.

-After lawsuits from the Connecticut and Minnesota Attorneys General, Reynolds redesigned the packaging twice but continued to use misleading imagery.
-The Arizona AG alleged that even after removing the word “Recycling” in 2024, the packaging still showed bags filled with recyclable contents next to curbside collection bins, implying the bags were suitable for recycling.
+The AG noted that, after lawsuits from the Connecticut and Minnesota Attorneys General, Reynolds redesigned the packaging twice.
+The Arizona AG alleged that even after the word “Recycling” was removed in 2024, the packaging still showed bags filled with recyclable contents next to curbside collection bins, implying the bags were suitable for recycling.

-Reynolds denies all allegations and entered the consent judgment without any admission of guilt or wrongdoing.
+Reynolds denies the allegations and entered the consent judgment without any admission of liability or wrongdoing.

 What Changes Is Hefty Required to Make?